-Air pollution, both inside and outside, worsens with poor ventilation, high heat and high humidity.
-As the heat and humidity starts to increase, here are a few approaches to improve your air quality, such as air purifiers.
+Air pollution, both inside and outside, worsens with poor ventilation, high heat, and high humidity.
+As the heat and humidity start to increase, here are a few approaches to improve your air quality, such as air purifiers.

 For a more natural method to create clean air, then consider adding plants, such as spider plants that filter pollutants from home air.

-At Snappy, we have qualified home experts to help examine your home air quality.
+At Snappy Electric, Plumbing, Heating, & Air, we have qualified home experts to help examine your home air quality.